B.A. / B.S. in Biology

 Students will be able to:

-- demonstrate basic knowledge of history, theories, concepts, and methods in the fields of cell and molecular biology, ecology, evalution and genetics.
+- demonstrate basic knowledge of history, theories, concepts, and methods in the fields of cell and molecular biology, ecology, evolution and genetics.

 - write effectively about biological phenomena.